renaudgweb/CatPrinter/README.md

 ## Install script:
 > `sudo chmod +x install.sh && sudo ./install.sh`

-Choose the Default install : "D" for normal installation
+Choose the Default install : [D] for normal installation

-After, you can choose the Web install : "W" for the PHP web log file (installed in /var/www/html/cat/index.php)
+After, you can choose the Web install : [W] for the PHP web log file (installed in /var/www/html/cat/index.php)

+(Start install or [S] is for my personal use case)

 Reboot after the execution of this script